 Knowledge and Abilities

-Knowledge of: theories, principles and practices of the library profession; techniques of selection, classification, cataloging, reference and research.
+Knowledge of: theories, principles and practices of the library or archives profession; techniques of collection management, records management; classification, cataloging, reference and research.

-Positions require a Master’s degree in library science from an American Library Association accredited program and certification by the State Librarian authorized through the Office of the Secretary of State; or certification by professional portfolio as authorized through the Office of the Secretary of State and two years experience as a professional librarian.
+Positions require a Master’s degree in library science from an American Library Association accredited program and certification by the State Librarian authorized through the Office of the Secretary of State; or certification by professional portfolio as authorized through the Office of the Secretary of State and one year experience as a professional librarian.